bmeck/node-overload/README.md

 ####utils.js

-* ReadOnly(obj,mask)
+> ##ReadOnly(obj,mask)
+>

-	Prevent an object from being modified w/ a setter.
+>	Prevent an object from being modified w/ a setter.
 Methods on this object may still modify the object.
+>

-* * mask - list of properties to intercept properties (useful to replace methods you dont want to modify the object)
+> * mask - list of properties to intercept properties (useful to replace methods you dont want to modify the object)

-* * ReadOnly.ArrayMask

-* * ReadOnly.DateMask
+> * ReadOnly.ArrayMask - prevents Array Object from being modified by methods
+> * ReadOnly.DateMask - prevent Date Object from being modified by methods

 ##example